Estimate Time7 min

 Employer contributions As an employee benefit, some organizations will contribute to your 403(b).
 This may be a set amount regardless of how much you contribute yourself, or you may receive an employer match.
 A match is when your employer contributes to a retirement account based on what you save each year.
 For example, an employer could contribute $1 for every $1 you put in or $1 for every $2 you contribute.

 If your employer has a 403(b) match, try to prioritize putting enough in your 403(b) to take full advantage of it.
-A match can provide the equivalent of up to an instant 100% return on your investment that can then benefit from compounding returns and grow even more over time.
+A match provides additional funds to your account that can potentially benefit from compounding returns and grow more over time.

 Compounding Compounding is when your investment returns earn returns of their own, giving you the potential to grow your money significantly over years and decades.
 Plus, because 403(b) contributions are typically pretax, you're starting with even more money to potentially grow over time.

-The earlier you start, the longer your funds have to compound and grow, increasing the potential snowball effect of compound interest.
+The earlier you start, the longer your funds have to compound and grow, increasing the potential snowball effect of compounding.

 403(b) contribution limits

 Catch-up contributions Almost all retirement accounts allow you to sock away a little extra once you reach age 50.
-For employer-sponsored retirement plans in 2024, like 401(k)s and 403(b)s, those over age 50 are eligible to contribute an additional $7,500 extra.
+For employer-sponsored retirement plans, like 401(k)s and 403(b)s, those over age 50 are eligible to contribute an additional $7,500 extra in 2024 and 2025.
 In 2025, those between 60 and 63 are eligible to contribute up to $11,250 as a catch-up contribution, and those 50 to 59 or 64 or older are eligible to contribute up to $7,500 as a catch-up contribution.
 403(b)s, however, can give your contribution limit an extra oomph if you've been at the same employer offering the 403(b) plan for at least 15 years, regardless of your age, provided the plan documents allow for it.

 If you meet that requirement, you may be able to save up to an extra $15,000 (in up to $3,000 installments over different years).
 The exact amount you can contribute in additional catch-up contributions each year may be reduced based on your previous contributions to plans with your employer.
 For example, if you have worked for your employer for 15 years but contributed $75,000 or more over that period to retirement plans with that employer, you would not be able to make additional contributions using this provision.